mm-zacharydavison/git-ai/Readme.md

   - `files` MUST be a map of git file names -> `authors[]`
     - `author` MUST be a string.
 Agents SHOULD use their full name.
 Human developers SHOULD use their `git.config.name`
     - `lines` MUST be an array of added lines.
 Items MUST be an integer or a range tuple `[start-int, end-int]`.
 Range MUST be inclusive.
-    - `agent_metadata`
-      - SHOULD be `null` for humans
-      - SHOULD be an object for agents
-        - MUST have `model` (a string), that SHOULD be the model's name as it is provided to the API (ie `claude-4-sonnet`, not `Claude 4, Sonnet`).
-        - MAY have any other properties of any other type.

 ```json file="refs/ai/authorship/f46b403b4f269bd2530b2d91a676449787886d02"
 {